unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

 ## Basics of HTCondor Matchmaking

-As you have seen in the previous lesson, HTCondor is a batch management system that handles running jobs on a cluster.
+As you have seen in the previous example, HTCondor is a batch management system that handles running jobs on a cluster.
 Like other full-featured batch systems, HTCondor provides a job queuing mechanism, scheduling policy, priority scheme, resource monitoring, and resource management.
-Users submit their jobs to a HTCondor scheduler.
-HTCondor places the jobs into a queue, chooses when and where to run the jobs based upon a policy, carefully monitors the their progress, and ultimately informs the user upon completion or failure.
+HTCondor places submitted jobs into a queue, chooses when and where to run the jobs based upon a policy, carefully monitors the their progress, and ultimately informs the user upon completion or failure.
 This lesson will go over some of the specifics of how HTCondor selects where to run a particular job.

 HTCondor selects nodes on which to run particular jobs using a matchmaking process.
 When a job is submitted to HTCondor, HTCondor generates a set of attributes that the job needs in order to run.
-These attributes function like classified ads in the newspaper and are called "classad"s.
-The classads for a job indicate what it is looking for, just like a help wanted ad.
-For example:
+These attributes function like classified ads in the newspaper and are called "classads", indicating aspects of the job, including what it `wants`.
+For example, we could ask `condor_q` for the full classad of a single job with the `-l` option (for the *long* list job attributes):

-    Requirements = OSGVO_OS_STRING == "RHEL 6" && Arch == "X86_64" && HAS_MODULES == True
+    $ condor_q -l 1082.0

+It's a long list, but there are a number of useful lines you can find there.
+For example, look for lines beginning with "Req".

-Let's examine what a machine classad looks like.
-This is a two step process, first we get a name for one of the machines, and then we ask `condor_status` to give us the details for that machine (`-long`).
+Similarly, HTCondor expresses aspects of matchable machine 'slots' and their requirements in the *machine* classads.
+Let's examine what a slot classad looks like.
+First we get a name for one of the slots with `condor_status` (like `condor_q` but for listing available machines), and then we ask `condor_status` to give us the details for that machine (with `-l`).

-    $ condor_status -pool osg-flock.grid.iu.edu -af Name | head -n 1
+    $ condor_status

-    [resource name]
+Then select a slot name from the left column, and examine the `condor_status -l` output:

-    $ condor_status -long -pool osg-flock.grid.iu.edu [resource name] | sort
+    $ condor_status -l slot1@scott.grid.uchicago.edu
     [...]
     HAS_FILE_usr_lib64_libgfortran_so_3 = true
-    HAS_MODULES = false
-    OSGVO_OS_STRING = "RHEL 6"
+    OSGVO_OS_STRING = "RHEL 7"
     [...]

 HTCondor takes a list of classads from jobs and from compute nodes and then tries to make the classads with job requirements with the classads with compute node capabilities.
 When the two match, HTCondor will run the job on the compute node.

-## A Basic OSG Job
+## A Standard OSG Submit File

-You can make use any of these attributes to limit where your jobs go.
+You can make use any of these attributes in your submit file "Requirements" line to limit where your jobs go, but know that doing so will mean that your jobs match to fewer 'slots', so you'll have less throughput across a batch of many jobs.
 The `osg-template-job.submit` file is an example of a fairly complete OSG job which you can use as a template submit script when getting started on OSG.
 Note the `Requirements` and `requests_*` lines.

     # The UNIVERSE defines an execution environment.
 You will almost always use VANILLA.